tuckerweibell/recipe/packages/recipe/src/components/EzBadge/EzBadge.md

 Out of the box, badges have a background color of `common.alert100` and font color of `common.neutral100`.
 Text and background colors should have high enough [contrast](https://webaim.org/resources/contrastchecker/) for accessibility.

+<EzAlert headline="Note" tagline="Only a select handful of available colors are shown below.
+All theme properties and colors are supported."></EzAlert>

 ```jsx
 () => {
   const {shoppingCart} = require('@fortawesome/free-solid-svg-icons/faCartShopping');